bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 ### On the road and in public transport
-Reisen - to travel
+Reisen - to travel\
-? - to book
+? - to book/reserve\
-bevind zich - find itself - to be located\ zoek - to look
+bevind zich - find itself - to be located\ zoek - to look\
+Bestaan - to exist

 ## Pronouns
 Match the below with each column of the tenses